 The recoverable amount of the CGU is determined on the basis of the value in use using discounted cash flow method as assessed by independent qualified professional valuer and approved by the directors.
-The key assumptions for the discounted cash flow method are those regarding the discount rate, growth rates and budgeted EBITDA.
+The key assumptions for the discounted cash flow method are those regarding the discount rate, growth rates and estimated EBITDA.
 The discount rate used is pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the CGU.
-Management determined the EBITDA based on past performance and expectations on market development, the business model Huachun undertakes.
+Management determined the EBITDA based on past performance and expectations on market development, and the business model Huachun undertakes.

-The cash flow forecasts derived from the most recent financial budgets approved by the directors for the next five years with an average annual EBITDA growth rate of 12.15% (2021: 13.15%) with the residual period using the growth rate of 2.0% (2021: 2.0%) which is based on long-term average economic growth rate of the geographical area in which the business of the CGU operates.
+The cash flow forecasts derived from the most recent financial budgets approved by the directors for the next five years with the estimated EBITDA margin ranging from of 5.93% to 11.22% (2022: from 11.87% to 12.27%) with the residual period using the growth rate of 2.2% (2022: 2.0%) which is based on long-term average economic growth rate of the geographical area in which the business of the CGU operates.

-The pre-tax rate used to discount the forecast cash flows from the Huachun's sales of yarns activities is 11.11% (2021: 12.56%).
+The pre-tax rate used to discount the forecast cash flows from the Huachun's sales of yarns activities is 10.53% (2022: 11.11%).

-There is no impairment in respect of goodwill in the current year as the CGU recoverable amount exceeded its carrying amount.
+There is no impairment in respect of goodwill in the current year as the CGU recoverable amount is higher than its carrying amount.
 Management believes that any reasonably foreseeable change in any of the above key assumptions would not cause the carrying amount of the CGU to exceed the recoverable amount.